mythril-forge/homebrew-classes/fighter/fighter.md

 Beginning at 9th level, you can reroll a saving throw that you fail.
 If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.

 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.

-## Extra Attack
-Beginning at 11th level, you can attack three times, instead of twice, whenever you take the Attack action on your turn.

-The number of attacks increases to four when you reach 20th level in this class.

-## Extra Attack
-At 20th level, you can attack four times, instead of three, whenever you take the Attack action on your turn.